Glossary (VSK Fire TV)

 - Multimodal refers to an interface that has both a voice and screen-based experience.
 Each input changes the way a customer can interact with the experience, but the two should work together fluidly.
 Multimodal devices from Amazon currently include only Echo Show.

 - Using the Fire TV Voice Remote to issue a voice command.
-In the case of the new Fire TV Cube, requests made to the Fire TV Cube initialize Alexa on device so although it uses the microphone array, this is considered a near-field experience.
+In the case of the new Fire TV Cube, requests made to the Fire TV Cube initialize Alexa on the device, so although it uses the microphone array, it is a near-field experience.

 - Refers to the

 payloadobject within the request (a JSON object) that contains important, actionable information.
 The Video Skill API reference documentation defines each property in the payload object of the request.
 See also request.

 - Top priority.
 When implementing a feature, a P0 means it has a high priority for implementation, whereas P1, P2, or more indicate less priority.